Athens Democracy Forum: History

-From 2013 - 2018, the Athens Democracy Forum was convened by The New York Times.
-Since 2019, the event has been organized by the non-profit organization, The Democracy & Culture Foundation.
+From 2013 to 2018, the Athens Democracy Forum was convened by The New York Times.
+Since 2019, the event has been organized by the nonprofit Democracy & Culture Foundation.
+The first Athens Democracy Forum was held around the United Nations International Day of Democracy with the U.N. secretary-general's endorsement, and the Forum continues to partner with the United Nations.